Telephone Etiquette

 Identify Yourself

 Answer by giving the department name and your own name.
 Example: "Telecommunications, Joan Smith speaking."
-The caller should then identify himself/herself and give a reason for calling.
+The caller should then identify themself and give a reason for calling.
 Pronounce the caller's name distinctly and repeat it frequently.
-The sweetest music to a person is the sound of his/her own name!
+The sweetest music to a person is the sound of their own name!

 To avoid unnecessary customer delays, handle as much of the transaction as you can yourself.